VincentMarquez/Bubbles-Network./README.md

 Vincent Marquez, "Architecting Emergence: The Bubbles Network", 2025.
 GitHub: https://github.com/VincentMarquez/Bubbles-Network.

+Disclaimer:
+This project is experimental and under active development.
+Some components are fully functional, while others are prototypes or works in progress and may not work as intended.
+Please use caution when integrating into production environments.
+Feedback and contributions are welcome!

 Bubbles Network: Modular AI–Quantum Event-Driven Research Framework: Architecting Emergence: The Bubbles Network A fully modular, event-driven AI, quantum, and real-world automation research platform.
 Built for explainable, extensible, real-time AI systems in both simulation and the physical world.*

 Overview
 The Bubbles Network is a next-gen AI research and automation orchestration framework that combines: